Skip to content

 Tens of thousands of children throughout the country need loving and stable families.
 But the United States is currently facing a shortage of loving foster care and adoptive homes, and the nation is facing a crisis.

-In Oregon, several hundred children are up for adoption and desperately need someone to care for them, and yet the state is putting their needs second to politics.
+In Oregon, hundreds of children are up for adoption and desperately need someone to care for them, and yet the state is putting their needs second to politics.

 This is exactly the situation Jessica Bates faces in Oregon.

-Oregon officials are preventing Jessica from adopting because of her Christian beliefs—despite the fact that the state needs people of different religious and cultural backgrounds to pair children with families who are well-suited to each other.
+Oregon officials are preventing Jessica from adopting any child because of her Christian beliefs—despite the fact that the state accepts people of different religious and cultural backgrounds to pair children with families who are well-suited to each other.

 It’s a blatant act of religious discrimination, and it must end.

-In 2022, the Department reported having nearly 8,000 children touch Oregon’s foster care system.
-Many of these children are waiting for their forever homes.
+In 2022, the Department reported that 8,000 children touched Oregon’s foster care system.
+Many of these children are still waiting for their forever homes.

-We’re taking on Jessica’s case to ensure that Oregon does not bar Jessica or other people of faith from adoption—opening the door for more placements into forever homes.
+We've taken on Jessica’s case to ensure that Oregon does not unlawfully bar Jessica or other people of faith from adoption—opening the door for more children to be welcomed into forever homes.

 As a non-profit, this case is only possible because of support from people like you.
 Will you consider a gift of any size today to help defend religious liberty and protect the “least of these”?